 Communications to the Dean regarding the case.
 Faculty members who vote may communicate directly with the Dean's Office about their vote, and their written statements will be added to the papers that are considered by reviewing bodies.
 In such instances, however, the faculty member must provide a copy of his or her letter to the department chair, who will have the option of forwarding a written response that will also be added to the file.
 Both the faculty member's letter and the department chair's response must be held in strictest confidence and not be shared with other members of the department's faculty.

-In extraordinary situations, however, faculty members may communicate in writing to the Dean's Office with the assurance that their communication will be held confidential from other members of the department, including the chair.
+In extraordinary situations, however, faculty members, graduate students and postdocs may communicate in writing to the Dean's Office with the assurance that their communication will be held confidential from other members of the department, including the chair.
 Letters of this type may be added to the papers that are considered by reviewing bodies if, in the opinion of the cognizant dean, (1) the letter discusses information or views that are relevant to the review of the appointment or promotion; (2) the letter clearly states the reason why the writer desires to communicate confidentially; and (3) the reason for confidentiality is a valid one.

 4.8 Negative Decisions at the Department Level